ziyiwangBUPT/workflow-cloudsim-drlgnn/dataset-generator/README.md

 ### Solve Dataset

-This will solve using the CP-SAT solver (or round robin) and generate some charts in a tmp directory in current directory. (directory must exist)
+This will solve using the CP-SAT solver (or round robin) and generate the execution solution.

-- `workflows.png` - Shows the workflow graphs.
-- `execution.png` - Shows the execution graph.
-- `gantt.png` - Shows the Gantt chart.

 ```bash
 $ uv run src/dataset_generator/solve_dataset.py --help